Is it a wise decision to nap, or not? Here’s what you need to know before joining the nap club.

 In general, is it wise to nap or not?

-As with many things, the answer is “it depends.”
+As with many sleep-related things, the answer is “it depends.”

-In other words, if you’re taking a short, occasional nap to honor your body’s natural request for some rest throughout the day, that’s one thing.
-If you’re using naps to cope with or avoid a problem with insomnia or short sleep because it feels easier, then naps are still acting as a “band-aid” and it may not be wise to nap.
+If you’re taking a short, occasional nap to honor your body’s natural request for some rest throughout the day, that’s one thing.
+If you’re using naps to cope with or avoid a problem with disrupted or short sleep because it feels easier, then naps are still acting as a band-aid and it may not be wise to nap.

 Bottom line: feeling a consistent call to napping can also be symptomatic of a larger problem with chronic sleeplessness—one you’d be much better off addressing now, before it leads to more serious health issues.

-Napping might be all the rage, and there’s still NOTHING as powerful as learning how to sleep efficiently and effectively at night!
+Napping might be all the rage at the moment, and there’s still NOTHING as powerful as learning how to sleep efficiently and effectively at night!